Designing the Perfect Territory

 With efforts geared toward maximizing results for the entire sales force, sales executives often look at why successful reps are successful and then try to replicate best practices.
 In many cases, however, successful reps are successful because of the territories they have.
 A rich territory leads to a rich sales rep. A better objective is to provide each territory and, therefore, each rep with the amount of work and/or opportunity that maximizes the rep's selling time.
 This leads to equitable, or balanced, territories and the ability to really know if reps are successful because of their skills and hard work or because they drew the lucky patches.

-Companies that get the most from their entire sales forces shrink the overloaded territories that often make average reps look like all-stars (and cost the company both market share and commission accelerators at the same time).
+Companies that get the most from their entire sales forces shrink the overloaded territories that often make average reps look like all-stars (and cost you both market share and commission accelerators at the same time).
 They also add to the barren territories that leave good reps frustrated and spending their extra time, which you are paying for, finding other jobs.

 Territory design best practices